freechipsproject/chisel-lang-governance/constitution.md

 subject to API changes without deprecation, and may change on a minor release (although this will be avoided if possible).
 Successful experimental features/APIs will eventually be migrated to other packages.

-All code contributions to mature projects (Chisel, FIRRTL, etc.) must undergo a review process and pass continuous integration tests prior to merging into the master branch.
+All code contributions to mature projects (Chisel, FIRRTL, etc.) must undergo a review process and pass rigorous testing prior to merging into the master branch.

 ## Amending the Constitution
 Changes to the constitution are proposed as pull requests against this document.